 Center for Nutraceutical and Dietary Supplement Research

-Welcome to the Center for Nutraceutical and Dietary Supplement Research (CNDSR), housed within The School of Health Studies at The University of Memphis.
+Welcome to the Center for Nutraceutical and Dietary Supplement Research (CNDSR) in the College of Health Sciences at the University of Memphis.

 A variety of services are offered through the Center, as can be seen by clicking here.
 For additional information or to schedule a call to discuss how we might be of service to you and your company, please contact us.